Virtual1/AdventOfCode-2020/README.md

 # AdventOfCode-2020
-Solutions to Advent of Code 2020
+## My solutions to Advent of Code 2020

+* Day 1 - Helping the elves.